kubernetes/kops/docs/tutorial/openstack.md

 # this is required since OpenStack support is currently in alpha so it is feature gated
 export KOPS_FEATURE_FLAGS="AlphaAllowOpenStack"
 ```

+If your OpenStack does not have Swift you can use any other VFS store, such as S3.

 ## Creating a Cluster